-In Arabic SAWA means together.
-This name was chosen to shed light on the philosophy and structure of this Museum Studies Program: Facilitators and participants come in equal parts from Arabic-speaking countries and Europe.
-Modules are led by a team of two museum experts from the UAE and from Europe.
-Each year a new group is chosen to consist in equal parts of people passionate about museums from the UAE, the MENA region and Europe who are at the beginning of their careers.
+In Arabic سوا – SAWA means together.
+This name was chosen to shed light on the collaborative nature of this Museum Studies Program.
+It is designed to bring together facilitators and participants in equal parts from Arabic-speaking countries and Europe, creating a diverse and inclusive learning space.
+Each module is led by a team of two museum experts, one from the UAE and one from Europe, providing a range of expertise and perspectives.
+Every year a new group of early-career museum enthusiasts are selected with equal representation from the MENA region and Europe.

-With a critical view on the museum definition the curriculum is jointly and continuously developed further by all facilitators in order to meet the needs of a diverse group of participants, operating in different fields of the museum.
+Aiming a critical approach to the museum definition, the curriculum is jointly and continuously developed further by all facilitators in order to meet the needs of a diverse group of participants, operating in different fields of the museum.

 Learn more about the SAWA experience:

-The aim of the program is to increase the knowledge and competences of the participants regarding two aspects: to better adapt museology to local conditions and at the same time to practice a dialogue based on the similarities and differences of all participants and teachers.
-That is the reason why the academic program starts with a non-discriminatory diversity training and a joint reflection on the history and the role of museums in both respective societies.
-SAWA’s purpose is to increase awareness of discrimination and privilege on both sides, to attract new visitors, and to broaden perspectives for one’s practice.
-Together participants and lecturers analyze the challenges that museums in Oman, Palestine, Egypt, Jordan, Germany or the UAE are currently facing and which questions they are dealing with.
+The aim of the program is to increase the knowledge and competences of the participants regarding two aspects: to better adapt museology to local conditions and at the same time to practice a dialogue based on the similarities and differences of all participants and facilitators.
+That is the reason why the academic program starts with a non-discriminatory diversity training and a joint reflection on the history and the role of museums in different societies.
+SAWA’s purpose is to increase awareness of discrimination and privilege on all sides, to diversify audiences and to broaden perspectives for one’s practice.
+Together participants and facilitators analyze the challenges that museums in different countries across the MENA region and Europe are dealing with.

 Appropriate Museology

-Appropriate museology is for the SAWA Museum Academy the core topic.
-It is a bottom-up community-based approach to museum development and training that understands that museum practices and strategies have to correspond to local cultural contexts and conditions.
+Appropriate museology is a core topic for the SAWA Museum Studies Program.
+It aims a bottom-up community-based approach to museum development and training that understands that museum practices and strategies have to correspond to local cultural contexts and conditions.

 Social Justice in the Museum

-For SAWA Museum Academy it is absolutely imperative that museums as public institutions reflect on prejudice and discrimination.
-Participants and lecturers work consciously to deconstruct own prejudices and develop discrimination-critical strategies for a new and appropriate museum practice.
+For SAWA Museum Studies Program it is absolutely imperative that museums as public institutions reflect on prejudice and discrimination.
+Participants and facilitators work consciously to deconstruct their own prejudices and develop discrimination-critical strategies for new and appropriate museum practices.

 Diversity and the Museum

-In SAWA Museum Academy diversity serves as a leitmotif in creating a space were participants share their common professional experience while at the same time they learn to accept a maximum of cultural differences and the state of being diverse.
+In SAWA Museum Studies Program diversity serves as a leitmotif in creating a space where participants share their common professional experience while at the same time learning to accept a maximum of cultural differences and range of diversity.

 Impact on the Museum

-Learning together impacts the ways participants of the SAWA Museum Academy work in museums, present objects, provide information, and engage with visitors.
-Longterm learning outcomes reflect why SAWA Museum Academy is so unique.
+Learning together impacts the ways participants of the SAWA Museum Studies Program work in museums, present objects, provide information, and engage with visitors.
+Long-term learning outcomes reflect why SAWA Museum Academy is so unique.

 The project was funded by the Volkswagen Stiftung from 2016 until 2021.